futuredapp/Engineering-Handbook/docs/Teams/android/project_setup/20_firebase.md

 #### Debug + Enterprise app

-Fingerprint can be obtained from debug keystore.
+Fingerprints can be obtained from the debug keystore.

 !!! tip
-    You can get SHA-1 by running `keytool -list -v -keystore debug.keystore -alias androiddebugkey -storepass android`.
+    You can get the SHA-1 by running `keytool -list -v -keystore debug.keystore -alias androiddebugkey -storepass android`.
 Adjust file paths.

 #### Release app

-You will be probably using [Play App Signing](https://support.google.com/googleplay/android-developer/answer/9842756?hl=en) to sign release build of your app.
-Please do not forget to fill in SHA-1 later.
-You'll be able to find SHA-1 in Google Play Console.
+You will probably be using [Play App Signing](https://support.google.com/googleplay/android-developer/answer/9842756?hl=en) to sign the release build of your app.
+Don't forget to fill in the SHA-1 later.
+You'll be able to find the SHA-1 in the Google Play Console.

-Please refer to [Release](../release/00_google_play.md) page for more info.
+Please refer to the [Release](../release/00_google_play.md) page for more info.

 ## Firebase features

 By default, each project must use Firebase App Distribution.
 We use Firebase App Distribution to distribute builds for QA and clients.
-Refer to [Build distrubution](../development/20_build_distrubution.md) page for more info.
+Refer to the [Build distribution](../development/20_build_distrubution.md) page for more info.

 ### Firebase App Distribution